workoholyguy/Fit-Map-Your-Workouts-on-a-Mapp-Web-App--HTML---CSS---JavaScript-/README.md

 # Fit Map

-Fit Map is a web application designed to track and map your workout sessions, providing a visual and data-driven approach to monitor your fitness activities.
+Fit Map is a web application designed to track and map your workout sessions, providing a visual and data-driven approach to monitoring your fitness activities.

 ## Features